 As part of the anniversary celebration, the organization opened once again to soprano and alto voices with the formation of the Renaissance City Women’s Choir, under the direction of Susan Haugh.
 The RCWC would rehearse and sometimes perform separately from the Renaissance City Men’s Choir, under different directors.
 Both choirs existed under the larger organization’s umbrella as the Renaissance City Choirs, nomenclature that would persist until 2013.

 The holiday concert in 1995 featured the largest group in the history of the choir, with 142 singers across the men’s and women’s choirs.
 It was the last concert directed by Larry Marietta.

 During most of RCC’s early years, the choirs had been rehearsing at St. Andrew’s Lutheran Church in Shadyside.
 In 1996, the choir moved to East Liberty Presbyterian Church, where it remains to this day.
 ELPC has established itself as a highly open church, even adjusting the language at its services to be more inclusive.
 The church has designated the RCC “Artists in Residence,” and proudly invites the group to perform at its yearly “Full Inclusion Sunday” in November.

 Following significant financial and morale setbacks, the RCC introduced a cabaret in the spring of 1998 to serve as a fundraiser for the group.
-The cabaret has since become a regular tradition for the RCC, growing from an informal performance with a handful of singers to a full-fledged third concert each season in late winter.
+The cabaret has since become a regular tradition for the RCC, growing from an informal performance with a handful of singers to a full-fledged third concert each season in early spring.